 Ulcerative and hemorrhagic/ischemic colitis, sometimes fatal, have been observed within 12 weeks of starting alpha interferon treatment.
 Abdominal pain, bloody diarrhea, and fever are the typical manifestations of colitis.
 PEGASYS should be discontinued immediately if these symptoms develop.
 The colitis usually resolves within 1 to 3 weeks of discontinuation of alpha interferon.

 Severe acute hypersensitivity reactions (e.g., urticaria, angioedema, bronchoconstriction, and anaphylaxis) have been observed during alpha interferon and ribavirin therapy.
-If such reaction occurs, therapy with PEGASYS/COPEGUS should be discontinued and appropriate medical therapy immediately instituted.
+If such reaction occurs, therapy with PEGASYS/ribavirin should be discontinued and appropriate medical therapy immediately instituted.
 Serious skin reactions including vesiculobullous eruptions, reactions in the spectrum of Stevens-Johnson Syndrome (erythema multiforme major) with varying degrees of skin and mucosal involvement and exfoliative dermatitis (erythroderma) have been reported in patients receiving PEGASYS with and without ribavirin.
 Patients developing signs or symptoms of severe skin reactions must discontinue therapy [see ADVERSE REACTIONS].

-Impact on Growth in Pediatric Patients
+Impact On Growth In Pediatric Patients

 Peripheral neuropathy has been reported when alpha interferons were given in combination with telbivudine.
 In one clinical trial, an increased risk and severity of peripheral neuropathy was observed with the combination use of telbivudine and PEGASYS as compared to telbivudine alone.
 The safety and efficacy of telbivudine in combination with interferons for the treatment of chronic hepatitis B have not been demonstrated.